 6. Indira Gandhi Memorial Museum

-This was a real eye opener for me.
+This was a real eye-opener for me.
 This ‘laundrette’ is a well that lies deep in an impressive stone complex, way down around 100 steps into the bowels of the city.
 Traditionally the water was used here to wash clothes and this is a practice that continues today.
-There are businesses in the area who offer a very rudimentary launderette service that sees the flogged clothes hung out in the sun to dry.
+There are businesses in the area that offer a very rudimentary launderette service that sees the flogged clothes hung out in the sun to dry.

 8. Kebabs at Karim’s